gouldsonium/NuxtStory/README.md

 ### Prerequisites

 - A Storyblok Account
 - An empty space with no content or bloks.
+Page blok needs to be renamed to old_page
 - An active storyblok user access token
 - A Storyblok access token